tvial/basile/README.md

 ## Concepts

 While the API itself is simple, the inner workings are more complex and can use a bit of explaining.
-Here is a description of all the concepts used in Expyriment.
+Here is a description of all the concepts used in ExpBasileyriment.

 ### Candidates